open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 # Chapter 2: Getting Started with Dash

-- Structure of a Dash App
+## What you will learn
-  - Dash apps are rendered and displayed inside a web browser.
+This chapter sets the basis to create Dash Applications.
+Starting from a simple example, the structure of a Dash app will be explained.
-  - The are best practices to structure Dash Applications.
-Following such best practices will simplify the development of the app.
-Let's take a simple Dash App example:
+By the end of the chapter, you'll be able to understand the following code and launch your first Dash App:

 ```
 # (1) Required Python Libraries